The Teitel Brewery, or Bracia Tejtel Browar in Polish, provides a compelling example of a pre-WW II, Jewish-owned East European brewery.

 This and other information on the brewing had been recorded before his death by Wolf Dekel (Teitel) in an unpublished memoir.
 He had become familiar with the operations of the brewery before departing town and family.

 Had war not come it is likely Hannan and Wolf would have been employed in the brewery in time, following their fathers’ footsteps.

 Dr. Dekel states the sweet, non-fermented extract was sold as kvass.
 Icok had graduated from a brewing academy in Munich and was well-regarded for his brewing skill.
 She also notes that the brewery was planning to export its product to the United States.
 It was not to be.

 I located a print ad for the brewery in the National Archives of Israel.
-It was placed in the June 1, 1928 Trybuna Akademicka, a Jewish-themed, Polish-language newspaper in Warsaw.
-I have written earlier that at least two other Polish breweries with Jewish ownership, the Pupko and Papiermeister breweries, advertised in the same paper in this period.
+It was placed on June 1, 1928 in Trybuna Akademicka, a Jewish-themed, Polish-language newspaper in Warsaw (centre box ad):

 After Brewing Ceased

 The Gestapo used the brewery as a jail, to interrogate and torture Jewish and Polish prisoners, many of whom died there.
 The Germans blew up the buildings when evacuating the town.

 Today, a nondescript school stands where the brewery did.
 A plaque commemorates the Polish patriots killed on the site by the Nazis.
 When Dr. Dekel visited, some years before the book was finished, there was no mention of the brewery or the Teitel family.